snu-sf/fairness/README.md

 However, a few notations are slightly different from the ones in the paper:
 - Paper: Obls<sub>th</sub>(Φ) (obligation lists), Code: `Duty (th) Φ`.
 - A promise is written `-[𝜅](a)-◇ f` and a link is written `s -(a)-◇ t` in the code, with an additional parameter `a`.
-This parameter `a` allows the user to obtain more progress credits when using the rules PROM-PROGRESS and LINK-AMP: for a larger `a`, the user can get more progress credits.
+This parameter `a` allows the user to obtain more progress credits when using the rules PROM-PROGRESS and LINK-AMP: with a larger `a`, the user can get more progress credits.
 However, the user needs to give up more progress credits when creating a promise or a link with a larger `a`.
+The paper assumes `a` = 0 to simplify discussions.
-- The activation token ⧖<sub>𝜅</sub> has an additional parameter `q` in the code: `⧖[k , q]`. `q` denotes fractional ownership, and the paper assumes `q` = 1/2 and omits it.
+- The activation token ⧖<sub>𝜅</sub> has an additional parameter `q` in the code: `⧖[k , q]`. `q` denotes fractional ownership, and the paper assumes `q` = 1/2 and omits it for simplicity.

 ### Definitions and Rules
 Definitions and rules in the code are more general compared to the corresponding ones presented in the paper.